National Emergencies Act

-The Act empowers the President to activate special powers during a crisis but imposes certain procedural formalities when invoking such powers.
+The Act empowers the president to activate special powers during a crisis but imposes certain procedural formalities when invoking such powers.
 The perceived need for the law arose from the scope and number of laws granting special powers to the executive in times of national emergency.
 Congress can terminate an emergency declaration with a joint resolution enacted into law.
-Powers available under this Act are limited to the 136 emergency powers Congress has defined by law.
+Powers available when the President declares a national emergency under this Act are limited to the 137 emergency powers Congress has defined by law.

 The legislation was signed by President Gerald Ford on September 14, 1976.
 As of March 2020, 60 national emergencies have been declared, more than 30 of which remain in effect.

 Background

 The first President to issue an emergency proclamation was Woodrow Wilson, who on February 5, 1917, issued the following:

 This proclamation was within the limits of the act that established the United States Shipping Board.
 The first president to declare a national emergency was President Abraham Lincoln, during the American Civil War.
 Starting with Franklin D. Roosevelt in 1933, presidents asserted the power to declare emergencies without limiting their scope or duration, without citing the relevant statutes, and without congressional oversight.
 The Supreme Court in Youngstown Sheet & Tube Co. v.
 Sawyer limited what a president could do in such an emergency, but did not limit the emergency declaration power itself.
 A 1973 Senate investigation found (in Senate Report 93-549) that four declared emergencies remained in effect: the 1933 banking crisis with respect to the hoarding of gold, a 1950 emergency with respect to the Korean War, a 1970 emergency regarding a postal workers strike, and a 1971 emergency in response to inflation.
 Many provisions of statutory law are contingent on a declaration of national emergency, as many as 500 by one count.
 It was due in part to concern that a declaration of "emergency" for one purpose should not invoke every possible executive emergency power, that Congress in 1976 passed the National Emergencies Act.

 Presidents have continued to use their emergency authority subject to the provisions of the act, with 42 national emergencies declared between 1976 and 2007.
 Most of these were for the purpose of restricting trade with certain foreign entities under the International Emergency Economic Powers Act (IEEPA) (50 U.S.C.
 1701–1707).